wg21908/kernel-newbie/learning_journey_02/README.md

 - Step 1: Follow the steps in [Linux Native Based Development Environment Setup](LINUX_NATIVE_BASED_DEV_ENV.md) to prepare your Linux native kernel development environment and verify email/git tooling.
-- Step 2: Follow the steps in [QEMU Virtual Machine (VM) Based Testing](QEMU_VM_BASED_TESTING.md) to prepare your QEMU/VM kernel development environment.
+- Step 2: Follow the steps in [QEMU Virtual Machine (VM) Based Testing](QEMU_VM_BASED_TESTING.md) to prepare your QEMU/VM kernel  test environment.
 - Step 3: Use [Practice Run #1](PRACTICE_RUN_1.md) to make a small, reversible change and exercise the build/send/test loop.
 - Step 4: Use [Practice Run #2](PRACTICE_RUN_2.md) to understand process of using GDB against